 Arriving to class without the necessary books/stationary disrupts the start of the lesson.
-He/she will be given a warning which will be recorded on iSams which will be closely monitored by the tutor/Head of Section and if a pattern develops then an appropriate plan will be made and implemented.
+This will be recorded on iSams as an organisational issue which should be monitored by the child's tutor with parents being informed if necessary. which will be closely monitored by the tutor/Head of Section and if a pattern develops then an appropriate plan will be made and implemented.